MosesSupposes/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ] Explain benefit(s) using `client-side routing`?
 > Answer:

+One benefit is that less data is processed, so routing between views is faster.
+Another is that it's easier to implement smooth transitions and animations between views.

 - [ ] What does AJAX stand for?
 > Answer:

+Asynchronous JavaScript and XML.

 - [ ] What are `controlled components` in React?
 > Answer:

+A controlled components is one that doesn't rely on it's own internal state, but rather is dependent on the state you provide from React.

 ## Project Set Up